Citizenship Curriculum

 What skills and knowledge will pupils develop?

 KS4 Citizenship has been designed to explore enquiry questions through the units set out in the specification.
 Key knowledge and understanding will be developed through the main themes; Living together in the UK, Democracy at work in the UK, Law and Justice, Power and Influence and Taking Citizenship action.
-These themes are taught in a logical order, with Theme D: Power and influence building on and deepening student knowledge and understanding of some of the citizenship concepts addressed in Themes A to C. Although Theme E: Taking citizenship action can be addressed at any point in the course, we have decided to teach this in year 11 so that students are clear about how the action they take relates to the citizenship concepts and issues they are studying.
+These themes are taught in a logical order, with Theme D: Power and influence building on and deepening student knowledge and understanding of some of the citizenship concepts addressed in Themes A to C. Although Theme E: Taking citizenship action can be addressed at any point in the course, we have decided to teach this in year 11 so that pupils are clear about how the action they take relates to the citizenship concepts and issues they are studying.
 From a practical perspective, placing this at the start of Year 11 allows for preparation work to be covered over the summer break before Year 11 commences.

 Access for all pupils